[Lesson Note] Introduction to SRE

 A startup might not be able to hire or invest in an SRE team, however, it can still adopt SRE principles.
 For example:

-• It can adopt the error budget, and use it to balance between reliability and velocity.
+- It can adopt the error budget, and use it to balance between reliability and velocity.

-• It can also adopt the blameless postmortem process to learn from incidents.
+- It can also adopt the blameless postmortem process to learn from incidents.

-• Startups can also invest in regular experimentations through hackathons, where engineers can work on tools to reduce toil, and improve reliability of their systems.
+- Startups can also invest in regular experimentations through hackathons, where engineers can work on tools to reduce toil, and improve reliability of their systems.

-• Startups can build a culture of documentation, and knowledge sharing.
+- Startups can build a culture of documentation, and knowledge sharing.
 This will go a long way in ensuring that on-call engineers have the information they need to resolve incidents, and are not “gambling” with the system.

-• Startups can invest in exploratory observability tools to help them understand their systems better.
+- Startups can invest in exploratory observability tools to help them understand their systems better.

 Quick notes

-• SLIs should be explicit, and detail.
-For example, number of successful HTTP request per second as an SLI is a decent metric to track, but, it could have different numbers depending on where it’s being tracked.
+request per second as an SLI is a decent metric to track, but, it could have different numbers depending on where it’s being tracked.
 It could be tracked at the Application Load Balancer or on the Application itself.
 It is important to be explicitly clear about where the SLI is being tracked.

-• SLI is often calculated as a ratio of successful requests to total requests.
+SLI is often calculated as a ratio of successful requests to total requests.
 For example, if 100 requests are made, and 90 are successful, the SLI is 90%.

 SLI = (successful_requests / total_requests) * 100

-• Every member of the team must derive SLI data from the same trustworthy source.
+Every member of the team must derive SLI data from the same trustworthy source.
 Our monitoring and telemetry systems need to be reliable and consistent.

-• It is also important to consider the tradeoffs when we choose the source of truth for our SLI.
+It is also important to consider the tradeoffs when we choose the source of truth for our SLI.
 For example, some applications might care about the packets of data that never get to the server.
-In this case, the source of truth should be as close to the edge as possible - which significant metadata to make sense of the data.
+In this case, the source of truth should be as close to the edge as possible - with significant metadata to make sense of the data.

-• SLO recipe - what we want to track, the proportion of the thing, and a specific time period.
+SLO recipe - what we want to track, the proportion of the thing, and a specific time period.
 For example, 99% of requests should be successful within 30 days.

-• SLO numbers can be derived from speaking with customers.
+SLO numbers can be derived from speaking with customers.
 For example, if a customer will use our product 80% of the time, we can set our SLO between 82-85%.

-• SLO numbers can also be derived from existing metrics.
+SLO numbers can also be derived from existing metrics.
 However, we should consider that they might not truly represent the needs of our customers.
 They can either be too perfect or too poor.

-• Shift from just monitoring to observability.
+Shift from just monitoring to observability.
 Observability is the ability to ask questions about the system.
 It is all about collecting the data points that allow us to ask questions about the health of our service, proactively.
 Enabling us to check that things are okay, rather than waiting for, and reacting to, an incident.
 More